ELTE-DH/NoSketch-Engine-Docker/README.md

 ## Citation link

-You can set a link to your publications which you require to cite.
+You can set a link to your publications which you require users to cite.
 Set `CITATION_LINK` e.g. `export CITATION_LINK="https://LINK_GOES_HERE"` or in `secrets/env.sh`
  (see [`secrets/env.sh.template`](secrets/env.sh.template) for example).